eleni-tkm/webGIS-on-Sundays/qgis-to-leaflet-1/README.md

 **✏️ if you want to make your own data**:
 - Open QGIS and add a basemap
 - Create a new vector layer and choose the geometry that you want (point, line or polygon)
-- Include a field to hold a description for your data
+- Include a field to hold a description for your data (here called 'descr')
-- Make sure that your data are drawn upon **WGS84, EPSG:4326**
+- Set CRS to **WGS84 (EPSG:4326)**
-- Export your data in geojson format in the data folder
+- Export your data in geojson format in the 'data' folder

 **▶️ Run the Demo (Windows)**
-clone the repo
+-clone the repo
-open cmd and navigate to the folder that contains the code run python -m http.server 8000 type localhost:8000 in a browser to free the post and kill the server hit ctrl+C
+-open cmd and navigate to the folder that contains the code -run python -m http.server 8000 (you should have python installed) -type localhost:8000 in a browser
+-to free the post and kill the server hit ctrl+C

 -------------------------------------------